• Menu

 Chevy Rear end Gear Ratios

 All vehicles have a particular gear ratio at the rear.
 Of course, this gear ratio can be modified as long as the right size components are available.
-To modify this gear ratio, a rear casing and the dimensions of this component are required.

-The rear housing has a specific size, which also works with a precise pinion and ring gear.
 The RPO code is usually included in the trunk in the glove box on many General Motors vehicles.

 Also, there are 164 different codes, so it is necessary to know each vehicle’s code.
 Thus, this code allows you to know the specific type of rear-end that each vehicle has.